webplatform/docs/guides/the_basics_of_html/index.md

 {{Page_Title|The basics of HTML}}
-{{Flags
-}}
+{{Flags}}
 {{Byline}}
-{{Summary_Section|In this article, you will learn the basics of HTML, where it has evolved from and have some insight into the structure and content of an HTML document.
+{{Summary_Section|In this article, you will learn the basics of HTML, where it has evolved from and gain some insight into the structure and content of an HTML document.
 }}
 {{Guide